radiodan-archive/project/radiodan_proposal.markdown

 * Iterative testing of physical interfaces
 * Personalised radio

-The work links closely with work in BBC R&D on the Internet of Things, particularly enabling work with [Tangible Media-Affordances](http://www.bbc.co.uk/rd/events/tangible-media-affordances).
+The work links closely with work in BBC R&D on the Internet of Things, potentially enabling work with [Tangible Media-Affordances](http://www.bbc.co.uk/rd/events/tangible-media-affordances).
 It could lead to generalisations of the recent R&D work on [Perceptive Radio](http://wearemudlark.com/blog/the-perceptive-radio-a-project-for-bbc-rd/).
-It will enable and continue work on [Authentication for Connected Devices](http://www.bbc.co.uk/rd/blog/2013/03/authentication-for-connected-tvs), including potentially developing and extending [RadioTAG](http://www.bbc.co.uk/blogs/researchanddevelopment/2011/09/radiotag.shtml) and other RadioDNS work, and will feed into architectural considerations around [egBox](http://www.bbc.co.uk/blogs/researchanddevelopment/2012/08/irfs-weeknotes-120.shtml).
+It will enable and continue work on [Authentication for Connected Devices](http://www.bbc.co.uk/rd/blog/2013/03/authentication-for-connected-tvs), feed into architectural considerations around [egBox](http://www.bbc.co.uk/blogs/researchanddevelopment/2012/08/irfs-weeknotes-120.shtml), and could potentially involve developing and extending [RadioTAG](http://www.bbc.co.uk/blogs/researchanddevelopment/2011/09/radiotag.shtml) and other RadioDNS work.
+There are connections around R&D's [Universal Control API](http://www.bbc.co.uk/blogs/researchanddevelopment/2011/02/universal-control.shtml) for accessibility and orchestrated media, designed for TV but also more widely applicable to radio.

 Technology and approach